-The attitude of staff towards juveniles can be regarded as crucial for feelings of safety, fair treatment and trust in staff (e.g. relevant with regard to consultation of staff or the lodging of a complaint), but also for the prevention of emotional stress (anger and fear), which can have a negative impact on the way juveniles behave.
-A repressive group climate can be explained by distrust between juveniles and staff and among each other, resulting in an hostile intend towards each other.
-Further, hostility among juveniles is associated with aggression and violence as a means to control.
-This results in repression by staff with the aim to control, however this can have an aggravating effect on the aggression of the juveniles.
-(Van der Helm et al, 2012, p.
+The attitude of staff towards juveniles can be regarded as crucial for feelings of safety, fair treatment and trust in staff (e.g. relevant with regard to consultation of staff or the lodging of a complaint), but also for the prevention of emotional stress (anger and fear), which can have a negative impact on the way juveniles behave and interact with staff.
+A repressive group climate can be explained by distrust between juveniles and staff and among juveniles, resulting in an hostile attitude towards each other.
+Further, hostility among juveniles is associated with aggression and violence as means to control.
+This results in repression by staff with the aim to control.
+This can, however, have an aggravating effect on the aggression of the juveniles (Van der Helm et al., 2012, p.
 6; Children's Rights Alliance for England, 2012a, p.
-35; Council of Europe, 2012, p.
+35; Council of Europe, 2012a, p.
 6).
 A repressive approach towards juveniles, lack of adequate/trained staff and low staff/child ratios also contribute to a negative climate.
-In one report, young people confirmed that their establishment would be safer if there were more staff and fewer young people (Youth Justice Board & National Children's Bureau, 2008).
+In one report, young people themselves confirmed that their establishment would be safer, if there were more staff and fewer young people (Youth Justice Board & National Children's Bureau, 2008).
 However, in practice, many institutions suffer from a low staff/child ratio.

 In many institutions, the climate is determined by regimes that are primarily aiming at repression, control and security at the cost of a pedagogical climate with education and reintegration as its main objectives (Flipčiči, 2011, p.
-458-460; The Howard League for Penal Reform, para 17).
-Rigid prison systems can contribute to emotional instability and poor health (Van der Helm et al, 2012, p.
+458-460; The Howard League for Penal Reform, 2012, para 17).
+Rigid prison systems can contribute to emotional instability and poor health (Van der Helm et al., 2012, p.
 82).
 It must be noted that there are countries with specialised institutions with specifically trained staff and staffing ratios that can address the holistic needs of young people (Youth Justice Board 2008, p.
 92).
-In the Netherlands, for example, there are specialized youth institutions, but there are nevertheless many challenges with regard to the pedagogical climate (Van der Helm, 2012; Hanrath, 2009; Liefaard 2008).
+In the Netherlands, for example, there are specialized youth institutions, but there are nevertheless many challenges with regard to the pedagogical climate (Van der Helm, 2012; Hanrath, 2009; Liefaard, 2008).

-Another challenge concerns the lack of adequate and continuous motivated staff, including a high staff turnover and high rates of sick leave (Criminal Justice Inspection Northern Ireland, 2011, p.
+Another challenge concerns the lack of adequate and motivated staff, including a high staff turnover and high rates of sick leave (Criminal Justice Inspection Northern Ireland, 2011, p.
 21; Defence for Children Netherlands, 2008, p.
-112; Inspectierapport et al, 2007, p.
+112; Inspectierapport et al., 2007, p.
 5; Intermetzo, 2014, p.
-21-22; Council of Europe, 2012, p.
+21-22; Council of Europe, 2012a, p.
 24).
 Violence towards staff may very well influence the staff turnover (see e.g. Intermetzo, 2014, p.
 21).

-Several studies indicate that staff lack adequate training e.g. to respond to aggression including bullying, the use of force and restraint and suicide awareness (Youth Justice Board & National Children's Bureau, 2008, xvi; xii; Inspectierapport, 2007, p.
+Several studies indicate that staff lack adequate training, among others, to respond appropriately to aggression, including bullying (i.e. behavioural management) and to use force or restraint in a responsible and lawful manner; training in suicide awareness is also often absent (Youth Justice Board & National Children's Bureau, 2008, xvi; xii; Inspectierapport, 2007, p.
 23; The Prison Reform Trust & INQUEST, 2012, p.
-2; Children's Rights Alliance, 2012a, p.
+2 and 27; Children's Rights Alliance, 2012a, p.
 46; Defence for Children, the Netherlands, 2008, p.
 47; 73; 80).
-Staff members often felt insecure when they applied force or restraint as a last resort, which could lead to inappropriate usage, e.g. in case of disturbed young people (Youth Justice Board 2008 & National Children's Bureau, p. xiv).
-For example, in the United Kingdom, a juvenile with mental health problems was restrained with a pain inflicting technique (nose distraction) and subsequently committed suicide.
-Subsequently, the institution was accused of running an unlawful regime since its staff was inadequately trained in suicide awareness, behavioural management and the use of restraint (The Prison Reform Trust & INQUEST, 2012, p.
-27).
+Staff members often feel insecure, when they have to apply force or restraint only as a measure of last resort, which could lead to inappropriate usage, for example in case of disturbed young people (Youth Justice Board 2008 & National Children's Bureau, p. xiv).